RobTillaart/LC7822/README.md

 ### Notes about hardware

-The LC7822 et al, can work with relative high voltages, up to 20Volts.
+The LC7822 et al, can work with relative high voltages, up to ~20 Volts.
 They can be controlled directly with an Arduino as 5V is within specification.
-However it is adviced to add an appropriate optocoupler and invertor when voltages above the 5V are used with this device.
+It is adviced to add an appropriate optocoupler and optional invertor when voltages above the 5 Volt are used with this device.

 Be sure to read the datasheet.

 ### Compatibles

-There are newer type numbers LC78211, LC78212 and LC78213 that might be compatible.
-At least they share the same addresses.
+There are newer devices with type numbers LC78211, LC78212 and LC78213 that are compatible with resp.
+LC7821, LC7822 and LC7823.
+Additional derived classes might be added.

 ### Addresses